pyscf/gpu4pyscf/README.md

 - Unrestricted Hartree-Fock and Unrestricted DFT, gradient, and Hessian;
 - MP2/DF-MP2 and CCSD (experimental);
 - Polarizability, IR, and NMR shielding
+- QM/MM with PBC
+- CHELPG, ESP, and RESP atomic charge

 Limitations
 --------